 EMA requested to evaluate the signal of COVID-19 vaccines and myocarditis/pericarditis at the end of September 2021.
-Study results were first reported to EMA and PRAC in November 2021, updates with additional data sources and more follow-up were conducted.
-Results have been published in a peer-reviewed journal.6 To include longer follow-up and data sources, an update of the SCRI myocarditis was again presented to PRAC in January 2023.
-In this report (May 2023), we include a re-analysis taking account of small methodological adjustments.
+Study results were first reported to EMA and PRAC in November 2021, updates with additional data sources and more follow-up were conducted and results have been published in a peer-reviewed journal in April 2022.
+From these analyses emerged an increased risk of myocarditis in people below 30 years old after Pfizer doses 1 and 2 and